Most popular baby names for baby boomers

-- Today's rank: #859 (312 babies born)
+- Popularity in 2018: #859 (312 babies born)

 Deriving from the name Caroline, a feminine version of Charles meaning “free man,” Carolyn’s popularity spiked from the late 1930s through 1950.
 The “Nancy Drew” book series, written by a collection of authors under the pseudonym Carolyn Keene, was popular during the time and led to a series of films in the early 1940s that helped further the name’s use.